berensp/berensp.github.io/pages/music/musical-odyssey.md

 ---
 layout: page
-title: Musical Odyssey
+title: Playing By Ear
-permalink: /musical-odyssey/
+permalink: /music/
 author: Paul Berens
 tag: music
 description: My journey to and with and through la música